 This is exactly the quality of raw image you like to have as a base for further processing.

 To see the influence of the sensor, I use this lens on the Sony Alpha 6000 camera.

 Can you see any difference?
-The picture is as sharp and clear as the one which was made with the Sony Alpha 7II, which has a way better sensor.
+The picture is as sharp and clear as the one made with the Sony Alpha 7II, which has a better sensor.

-If you have a very controlled environment with the right light and a stable tripod, even cheaper sensors will produce a great picture.
+Even cheaper sensors will produce a great picture if you have a very controlled environment with the right light and a stable tripod.
 Nevertheless, there is no way around a professional macro lens.
-Even the best sensor will give you a blurred picture with the wrong lens.
+Even the best sensor will blur the picture with the wrong lens.

-If you are serious about the product photography you plan to do, you will have to invest into the best possible macro lens.
+If you are serious about the product photography you plan to do, you must invest in the best macro lens.
 I recommend using the Sony FE 90 mm F2.8 Macro G OSS lens using one of the compatible camera bodies.